Can Pottery Clay Be Mixed – Pottery For Beginners

 Adding ball clay to make the clay more plastic (workable) or fire clay to make your clay more durable.
 Also, adding flux to change the melting temperature.
 This again is for the more seasoned potters.

 Recycling your Clay is one of the smarter and more economical ways to make use of all your clay.
-When mixing scraps of clay, it’s best to know what clay bodies are in the scrapes and test fire, then test glaze.
+When mixing scraps of clay, it’s best to know what clay bodies are in the scraps and test fire, then test glaze.

 Experiment with Pottery Clay Mixing: What to Know